jnotaro/vimrc/README.md

 2. Copy the "_vimrc" to your User folder: cp _vimrc ~/.vimrc

+3. Be sure, before you start vim, to set .bash_profile an alias of homebrew's vim.

-3. Start vim and call :PluginInstall
+4. Start vim and call :PluginInstall

 - List of plugins
     - tmhedberg/SimplyFold